aspencage/GPTarot/README.md

 `GPTarot` is a just-for-fun project getting ChatGPT to conduct three card tarot readings.
 All you need to do is choose your spread and tone, ask a question, and pick three cards (or let randomization do the thinking for you).
 I recommend drawing randomly from a real tarot deck if you have one onhand.
 GPTarot will do the rest.

 **Customizations:**
-* In addition to asking GPTarot your question with particular cards, you can select the tarot spread and tone for your reading.
+* In addition to asking GPTarot your question with particular cards, you can select the type of tarot spread and theme for your reading.
 * *Spreads*: Currently, GPTarot can do a Past, Present, Future or a Body, Mind, Spirit Tarot spread.
-* *Tones*: Currently, GPTarot can conduct your reading along one of the following themes: mystical, witchy, taro root-themed, pun-oriented, or 90s pop culture references.
+* *Theme*: Currently, GPTarot can conduct your reading along one of the following themes: mystical, witchy, taro root-themed, pun-oriented, or 90s pop culture references.
 Let me know if you have any requests for additional tones!

 **Experience GPTarot online:**
 * http://gptarot.aspencage.com/.